Iron(III) fluoride

 Iron(III) fluoride, also known as ferric fluoride, are inorganic compounds with the formula FeF3(H2O)x where x = 0 or 3.
-They are mainly of interest by researchers, unlike the related iron(III) chlorides.
+They are mainly of interest by researchers, unlike the related iron(III) chloride.
 Anhydrous iron(III) fluoride is white, whereas the hydrated forms are light pink.

 Chemical and physical properties

 Iron(III) fluoride is a thermally robust, antiferromagnetic solid consisting of high spin Fe(III) centers, which is consistent with the pale colors of all forms of this material.
 Both anhydrous iron(III) fluoride as well as its hydrates are hygroscopic.

 Structure

 The anhydrous form adopts a simple structure with octahedral Fe(III)F6 centres interconnected by linear Fe-F-Fe linkages.
 In the language of crystallography, the crystals are classified as rhombohedral with an R-3c space group.
 The structural motif is similar to that seen in ReO3.
 Although the solid is nonvolatile, it evaporates at high temperatures, the gas at 987 °C consists of FeF3, a planar molecule of D3h symmetry with three equal Fe-F bonds, each of length 176.3 pm.
 At very high temperatures, it decomposes to give FeF2 and F2.

 Two crystalline forms—or more technically, polymorphs—of FeF3·3H2O are known, the α and β forms.
 These are prepared by evaporation of an HF solution containing Fe3+ at room temperature (α form) and above 50 °C (β form).
 The space group of the β form is P4/m, and the α form maintains a P4/m space group with a J6 substructure.
 The solid α form is unstable and converts to the β form within days.
 The two forms are distinguished by their difference in quadrupole splitting from their Mössbauer spectra.